-This Government Department offer a range of internships yearly to talented, young individuals.
+This Government Department offers a range of internships yearly to talented, young individuals.
 Most of their internships range from 12 months to 2 or 3 years, depending on the field.
 Candidates are required to have the needed educational level for their application to qualify.
-The department offers successful candidates a monthly allowance, but each candidate will be responsible for their own accommodation, meals and transport.
+The department offers successful candidates a monthly allowance, but each candidate will be responsible for their own accommodation, meals, and transport.

 This Department offers the following and more field as part of their internship program: